cmc333333/off-by-one/articles/constraint-programming/index.md

 title: "SQL Sudoku: Constraint Programming"
 author: "CM Lubinski"
 published: true
+description: >
+  Sudoku problems can be solved using many different types of algorithms, but utilizing a relational database might not jump to mind.
+Using SQL as a spring board, we introduce the basic concepts of constraint programming.
+The methodology is used to easily and concisely solve sudoku-like problems.
 ---

 Consider the game of Sudoku, most commonly played on a nine-by-nine grid of cells, where each cell may contain one of the integers 1 through 9.
 The game stipulates that each row must contain only unique elements, as must each column, and each of the nine, three-by-three sub-boards.
 Individual games are played with some cells on the board initially occupied, leaving the player to deduce the remaining values.